NHS Test and Trace: Test processing and 'lighthouse labs'

-In November two further 'mega labs' were announced as due to open in early 2021 at Leamington Spa and an unconfirmed site in Scotland.
+In November, two further 'mega labs' were announced as due to open in early 2021 at Leamington Spa and an unconfirmed site in Scotland.
 The Public Accounts Committee found that overall usage of laboratory testing capacity was below 65% in November and December 2020.
 The Scottish lab was subject to delays and in January its construction was halted, as the UK government was reported to be assessing the long-term demand for the laboratory.
-Meanwhile, smaller laboratories were opened in Glasgow and Aberdeen during December 2020, but another smaller one planned for Edinburgh has not yet opened.
+Meanwhile, smaller laboratories were opened in Glasgow and Aberdeen during December 2020, but another smaller one planned for Edinburgh had not yet been opened.

 Three new laboratories managed by NHS trusts, at Gateshead, Bracknell (Brants Bridge) and Plymouth, joined the system in March 2021.
 The Leamington Spa lab, described as the UK's first testing mega-lab, began operation in June 2021 and was later named as the Rosalind Franklin Laboratory, in honour of the pioneering scientist in molecular biology.

 From 1 April 2022, access to free tests was withdrawn except for high-risk settings (such as hospitals) and some workers in high-risk roles.
 Consequently, most of the lighthouse labs were closed.
-In January 2023 the Rosalind Franklin Laboratory ceased to process PCR tests, leaving two sites operational alongside the NHS laboratories.
+In January 2023, the Rosalind Franklin Laboratory ceased to process PCR tests, leaving two sites operational alongside the NHS laboratories.

 Phone app

 The system was designed to work in conjunction with the NHS COVID-19 app, which was originally announced for mid-May but subsequently delayed due to technical issues during its testing phase.
-The app enables those who have been in close contact with a person with COVID to be identified using their mobile phone.
+The app enabled those who had been in close contact with a person with COVID-19 to be identified using their mobile phone.
 Prior to this, information would be gathered by questioning people about their recent movements.

-Following a further delay, Liberal Democrat MP Daisy Cooper tweeted on 28 May: "Dido Harding just told me that the #NHSX app described by PM a week ago as 'world-beating' is in fact just a 'cherry on top' of the tracing system: which itself won’t be fully operational until end June...
+Following a further delay, Liberal Democrat MP Daisy Cooper tweeted on 28 May: "Dido Harding just told me that the #NHSX app described by PM a week ago as 'world-beating' is in fact just a 'cherry on top' of the tracing system: which itself won't be fully operational until end June...
 4 weeks after lockdown restrictions ease.
 This is a high risk strategy."
 Replying to a question at the government's daily briefing on 11 June, Hancock was unable to give any date for rollout of the app, saying it would be brought in "when it's right to do so".
 On 18 June, development of the app was abandoned in favour of a different design using the Apple/Google Exposure Notification system.

 Public trials of the second version of the app began on 13 August 2020, and it was made available to the public on 24 September.

-Users of the app can scan a QR code at participating venues.
+Users of the app could scan a QR code at participating venues.
 Between 24 September 2020 and 18 July 2021 it was mandatory for hospitality, tourism and leisure venues, hairdressers and similar services, and local authority amenities to display a code.